Banyc/hdv/README.md

 Object values.

-CSV but with a tree-like header.
+CSV but can be parsed in a multi-layer `struct`.